 4. Remote-first hybrid work model

 The companies implementing this model are reminiscent of those that are fully remote.
-The only difference is that the employees still get to commute to a physical location from time to time for certain tasks or team-building activities.
+The only difference is that the employees occasionally commute to a physical location for certain tasks or team-building activities.

 Some companies following this model may not even have a permanent office space and choose to rent one as needed.

-To further enhance team collaboration and productivity, companies can take advantage of communication technologies, contact center software, or time tracking tools for project managers.
+Companies can use communication technologies, contact center software, or time tracking tools for project managers to further enhance team collaboration and productivity.

 The key benefits encompassing this model include: